Meet the Board

 Past President: LeAnn Simmerman[email protected] LeAnn is honored to serve as a Teacher of the Gifted in Maury County Public Schools.
 For the past 12 years, she has worked with gifted and twice exceptional students in all grade levels.
 After graduating from East Tennessee State University with degrees in Special Education and History, she began her career as an elementary Resource Teacher in Johnson City Schools.
 LeAnn previously served on the Students with Disabilities and Gifted Students Sub-committee for funding review and TN Board of Education Gifted Focus Group.
 She earned an appointment to the national Discovery Education Network Leadership Council and is recognized as a LEGO Master Educator.
 LeAnn and her family live in Middle Tennessee but hold strong ties and consider “home” to be East Tennessee.

-Vice President, Middle - Ashley Holmes[email protected] Ashley Biggs Holmes is passionate about providing high quality academic content for all students and eliminating barriers to identifying gifted students from historically underrepresented groups in gifted education.
-In her free time, she enjoys writing and creating educational materials to challenge and engage students.
+Co- President Elect - Ashley Biggs Ashley Biggs is passionate about providing high quality academic content for all students and eliminating barriers to identifying gifted students from historically underrepresented groups in gifted education.
+In her free time, she enjoys writing an d creating educational materials to challenge and engage students.
 She enjoys coming up with new tasks and materials that will make her students smile, and creating rubrics to help students evaluate their own growth as creative and critical thinkers.
 These hobbies began while Ashley attended Vanderbilt University’s Peabody College (M. Ed., 2016).
 She completed her Master’s Capstone on gender equity in advanced STEM education.
 Ashley has hosted numerous trainings supporting fellow district and school staff members in establishing fair screening and assessment practices for identifying gifted children.
 She advocates to establish equitable, data-based strategies for finding and identifying historically underrepresented populations of gifted children (particularly students identifying as members of underrepresented minority groups, students with coexisting disabilities or impairments, and students from low-income backgrounds).
 Ashley is honored to be a gifted educator in Tennessee and a member of the TAG Board, with the support of a community of expert educators who share a passion for advocating to maximize services and secure appropriate funding for gifted programming across the state.

-Secretary-Stephanie Higgs, Williamson County Schools, [email protected]: Stephanie Higgs is a passionate, energetic, and engaging educator whose colleagues describe as radiating contagious joy.
+Co-Secretary-Stephanie Higgs, Williamson County Schools, [email protected]: Stephanie Higgs is a passionate, energetic, and engaging educator whose colleagues describe as radiating contagious joy.
 She has devoted her entire professional life to education, teaching in two of Tennessee’s three grand divisions.
 Stephanie earned her undergraduate and graduate degrees in Chattanooga, Tennessee, where she then taught for six years at a museum magnet school and helped students achieve up to three years’ growth in reading in a single year.
 After relocating to Middle Tennessee, Stephanie became a fourth-grade teacher, which had been her dream since she was a fourth grader herself!
 In 2019, Stephanie became a gifted educator and differentiation coach for Williamson County Schools, where the staff quickly named her their Teacher of the Year before being named a region-level semi-finalist for Tennessee Teacher of the Year.
 Soon after, Stephanie was honored with the TAG (Tennessee Association for the Gifted) Horizon Award, which is given to a gifted educator demonstrating promise and leadership in the field.
 Later, Stephanie was named the Tennessee Performing Arts Center (TPAC) Teacher of the Year.
 Stephanie recently graduated with an additional graduate degree from Tennessee State University in Instructional Leadership.
 Stephanie knows that learning is not bound by the front and back of a textbook or the four walls of the classroom, so she offers engaging, enriching units filled with hands-on opportunities and community outreach to her students daily.
 Her primary focus is maximum impact on student achievement.
 Stephanie has presented professional development at the school, district, state, national, and world conference levels.
 Her dynamic approach to empowering educators, with a focus on solutions to daily classroom obstacles, has helped her reach many teachers who impact countless lives.
 Stephanie currently divides her time between daily gifted instruction and coaching teachers to enrich and extend learning to meet the needs of their diverse learners.
 Her fellow Crockett teachers know that Stephanie thinks she has the best job in the building!

-Dr. Heather Knox, Murfreesboro City Schools[email protected] Dr. Heather Knox is the Lead Gifted Specialist for Murfreesboro City Schools.
-She has been in education for 10 years and has been teaching gifted students for over 7 years either in the role of Gifted Specialist or as a Gifted Cluster Teacher.
+Specialist or as a Gifted Cluster Teacher.
 In her current position, Dr. Knox works in conjunction with Middle Tennessee State University where she serves as the lead educator in the MTSU-MCS Gifted Academy that provides teachers with the Tennessee Gifted Employment Standard.
 She also provides coaching and professional development to teachers on providing effective gifted instruction both in Murfreesboro City Schools and in other Middle Tennessee professional development opportunities .
 Dr. Knox’s work has been published in Tennessee Association of Middle School Journal and Gifted Child Today, where she currently serves as a peer editor.
 In 2018, Dr. Knox won the Presidential Award for Excellence in Math and Science Teaching and won the Murfreesboro Education Association New Teacher of the Year in 2016.

 Outside of her professional career, Dr. Knox also serves on the board of Stones River Manor, a non-profit Senior Living Community, and as Treasurer of the Darren Welker Servant Heart Fun, a non-profit organization facilitating mission, benevolent, and service opportunities.